 What is hospice care?

 Hospice is a philosophy of care that provides comfort as life nears its end (usually within six months or less), rather than using aggressive lifesaving measures that are unlikely to offer any promising outcomes.
 Hospice does not provide 24-hour, direct caregiving services.
 Rather, it augments the care currently being provided in a person’s home or residential facility (including long-term care facilities, a common site of death for someone with dementia).
 Medicare, Medicaid and most private health insurances pay for hospice.
 Some hospice agencies provide needed care regardless of one’s ability to pay.

 If a family member has a terminal illness, it is never too early to learn about hospice and investigate hospice agencies as part of planning for health care.
 However, since FTD is a terminal illness that often strikes people aged 60 and younger, many people are diagnosed before they have adequately planned their end-of-life care needs.

 To help families prepare for hospice, AFTD has published an issue of Partners in FTD Care that deals exclusively with comfort care and hospice in advanced FTD.
-This case study tells the story of Mark H., diagnosed with bvFTD at 60, and his wife, Terry, who collaborates with health care professionals to define Mark’s care goals as he nears the end of his life.
+The case study tells the story of Mark H., diagnosed with bvFTD at 60, and his wife, Terry, who collaborates with health care professionals to define Mark’s care goals as he nears the end of his life.
 It explains how health care professionals can work with family members to ensure that persons diagnosed with FTD receive end-of-life care that matches their wishes.